What Alpine skiers need to know about Nordic downhill skiing

 Rather than tracking through the arc of the turn, the skis hit sequential tangents along the arc.
 The skis are in a V-shape, with the tails together and tips further apart.

-Alpine skis are never positioned in a V-shape during a descent.
+Alpine skis are rarely, if ever, positioned in a V-shape during a descent.

 Downhill skiing on Nordic ski trails is not the same as skiing on wide, well-groomed Alpine ski runs.
 Cross-country trails are more often narrow, icy and rutted.
 Trails get cupped by skiers who plow the snow cover to the sides of the trail, making it even harder to edge the skis.